Bayview Baths History

 Update:

-In mid-2024 part of the earthen groyne and part of the wooden wharf collapsed.
-Due of the obvious resulting danger, Northern Beaches Council has restricted entry to both of these areas.
-However, it has led to Council commencing holistic planning for the whole Baths/Groyne/Wharf area.
+In mid-2024, a significant section of the historic earthen groyne and part of the wooden wharf collapsed, highlighting the urgent need for action.
+Due to the obvious safety concerns, Northern Beaches Council promptly restricted access to these areas to protect the public.

 The link below has many historic photos and details of the Bayview Wharf and Baths from Pittwater Online News